 A student may obtain credit toward the fulfillment of a degree at the GSD for a maximum of two courses (8 units) completed in the Harvard Summer School.
 In order to be considered, the course(s) must be enrolled in after matriculation at the GSD.
 The student must receive a passing grade in each course taken in order to receive this credit.
 Courses taken through the summer school meet degree requirements but not residency requirements.
 If you are interested in taking Summer School courses please reach out to your Program Coordinator to ensure the courses will fit into your degree.

 GSD students who wish to audit a course should make arrangements directly with the instructor.
+In addition, in order to audit a GSD course, they should reach out to the Registrar ([email protected]) to acquire the Petition to Audit, which must be signed by the instructor.
 Please note that audited courses are not recorded on transcripts and do not count towards your graduation totals.
-GSD students wishing to audit courses outside of the GSD should speak to the Registrar's office the host school about policy and procedures for auditing.
+GSD students wishing to audit courses outside of the GSD should speak to the Registrar’s office of the host school about policy and procedures for auditing.